Little Lessons Learned by Dana

 places were looking for volunteers.
 I ended up getting a job with the Salvation

 Army in Windsor based on a tiny little ad I barely saw in the paper.
-The job taught me
+The job taught me so much and has laid a strong foundation for learning how to effectively help

 people in crisis and offer them hope.